Getting the Right Angle in Shaft Alignment

 The point is that you have options when moving machine units and very often a small amount of angle can make a big difference.
 You need to be able to see and understand this when you analyze the results of your measurement.
 Understanding dial indicator shaft alignment methods as well as graphing or plotting helps you see the whole view – the bigger picture.
 This is why organizations like the American Petroleum Institute (API), who have produced their own pump and motor installation standards, highly recommend that tradesmen who use laser systems to align shafts be fully conversant with dial alignment methods.

-Now a good laser system will give you different bolt bound and base bound options such as these examples below.
+Now a good laser shaft alignment tool will give you different bolt bound and base bound options such as these examples below.

 Above, we lock the inbound feet of the stationary (pump) and the inbound feet of the moveable (motor) in the vertical plane.
 If we were base bound, this would be a good option because we can add shim.